storytellingron/ForTheLordRPG-DarkAges/index.md

 ## Gear & Burden
 - Categories: Heavy (II), Medium (III), Light (IIII).
-- Weapons and armor count as gear.
+- All gear, weapons, armor are categorzied into the three areas.
+- Players can only carry the amount of each category withou a DR penalty.
+- Backpacks, sacks, belts with scabbards can increase it.
-- Overburden = -1DR or Armor Save penalty, GM may apply as a penalty die.
+- Overburden = -1DR or Armor Save DR penalty.
-- Donkey + cart can carry heavy loads, free for the Patron Lady.
+- Donkey + cart can carry heavy loads but are not immediately accessible, free for the Patron Lady.
-- Wear & Tear: Nat1 can add low to ammo or damaged to gear.
+- **Wear & Tear:** Nat1 can add low to ammo or damaged to gear.
 Next would be depleted or destroyed.
-- Crafting/Repair: Difficulty = 12, a success repairs depleted or damaged.
-Must have tools, time, materials.
+- **Repair:** Difficulty = 12, a success repairs depleted or damaged.
+Must have time & tools.
+- **Repair Armor:** Difficulty = 12, a success repairs one DR of damage.
+Must have time & tools.
+- **Time & Tools:** time would be one repair per long rest, specific tool kits for the category.

 ---